sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 ## To Do
 * Make npc spawns based on the size of the map
-* Just touching the arrow keys should only turn them (or some way to turn) - way to count how long a key has been pressed?
 * Put the lists into one dictionary (for coordinates)

 ## Bugs